AdobeDocs/developer-distribute/src/pages/guides/faq.md

 3. If an Adobe reviewer approves a submission, the status will change to "Approved" or "Published",  depending on whether or not you chose for it to be published immediately.
 4. If a listing is "Published", the *retract* action will remove your listing from the marketplace  and change its status to “Retracted”.
 5. If a listing is “Retracted”, the *publish* action will immediately return your listing to the marketplace and change its status to “Published”.
-6. If a listing is “Approved”, the *publish* action will immediately publish the listing on the marketplace and change its status to “Published”
+6. If a listing is “Approved”, the *publish* action will immediately publish the listing on the marketplace and change its status to “Published”.

 **Note:** for items 4-6, the status can be changed without involving an Adobe Reviewer because all three are already approved.

 All of the same Listing actions appear on the [View Listing Screens](https://developer.adobe.com/developer-distribution/creative-cloud/docs/guides/getting_started/#view-listing) in the upper right corner with the addition of an “Edit” action.

 1. The “Edit” action is available to make listing edits on "Published", "Retracted" and "Approved" listings (also known as a **Metadata Change Request** or **MCR**).
 2. Listing edits can then be submitted, recalled or deleted independently of the "Published", "Retracted" or "Approved" parent listing.
 3. Listing edits enable developers to make quick changes to their listing information without the need to upload a new plugin version.